Episodios

 3 ways to get the most out of your experience

-1. Use Immerse: Beginnings instead of your regular chapter and verse Bible.
+1. Use Immerse: Messiah instead of your regular chapter and verse Bible.
 This special reader’s edition restores the Bible to its natural simplicity and beauty by removing chapter and verse numbers and other historical additions.
 Letters look like letters, songs look like songs, and the original literary structures are visible in each book.

-for 8 weeks–more like a book club, less like a Bible study.
-By meeting every week in small groups and discussing what you read in open,
+2. Commit to making this a community experience.
+Immerse is designed for groups to encounter large portions of the Bible together for 8 weeks–more like a book club, less like a Bible study.
+By meeting every week in small groups and discussing what you read in open, honest conversations, you and your community can come together to be transformed through an authentic experience with the Scriptures.

 3. Aim to understand the big story.
 Read through “The Stories and the Story” (p.
 483) to see how the books of the Bible work together to tell God’s story of his creation’s restoration.
-As you read through Immerse: Beginnings, rather than ask, “How do I fit God into my busy life?” begin asking, “How can I join in God’s great plan by living out my part in his story?”
+As you read through Immerse: Messiah, rather than ask, “How do I fit God into my busy life?” begin asking, “How can I join in God’s great plan by living out my part in his story?”

 And for more great Bible podcasts for Christians and small groups, check out https://lumivoz.com or search for Lumivoz in your podcast app of choice.